+As we have seen, states are known that can be useful to estimate three phases with Heisenberg scaling, and also measurements saturating such bounds can be worked out.
+However, these schemes can be quite challenging in some setups.
+Also, from a purely theoretical perspective, it is interesting to look for alternative protocols and, at the same time, uncover other aspects that might also be related to the group-structure of the unitaries to be estimated.
+Here, we have already discussed that states of the form \eqref{eq:probeXYZ} can be a viable alternative to those discussed in literature for the potential achievement of Heisenberg scaling, which in some sense is also constructed from the algebraic structure forming the unitary group.
+In fact, we will observe a somewhat similar structure later for the case of $SU(1,1)$ unitaries.

-Thus, states are known that can be useful to estimate three phases with Heisenberg scaling, and also some measurements saturating such bounds have been worked out.
-However, such measurements are quite complex.
-We can try to observe whether a simpler estimation scheme, namely the method of moments, also allows the saturation of Heisenberg scaling, or alternatively what is the best scaling achievable when relatively reasonable observables are considered.
-In particular, we ask the question: What is the best achievable precision (scaling) when only first two moments of the algebra observables are available?
+On top of that, we can also try to observe whether a pragmatic estimation scheme, namely the method of moments implemented with reasonable observables, also allows the saturation of Heisenberg scaling, or alternatively what is the best scaling achievable in that case.
+In particular, we ask the question: What is the best achievable precision (scaling) when only the first two moments of the generators are available?
 Clearly, more in general this question can be asked for different sets of observables, which may be relevant in different experimental contexts.
 The case we consider here can be seen as being of relatively general relevance, as it involves the generators of the dynamics themselves.
-Moreover, the first two moments are what is most typically estimated in actual experiments~\cite{pezzerev18}, while higher order moments become much more tedious to consider and also much more difficult to estimate in practical circumstances.
+Moreover, the first two moments are what is most typically estimated in actual experiments, especially those where the particle number is conserved, e.g., atomic ensembles~\cite{pezzerev18}, while larger and larger order moments become quickly very tedious to consider and also more difficult to reconstruct in practical circumstances.